scailfin/benchmark-templates/docs/readme.rst

 More Information
 ================

-The :doc:`workflow` provides further information about templates and their syntax. :doc:`benchmark` are an extension of the base templates.
+The :doc:`workflow` provides further information about templates and their syntax.
 These templates are used by the `Reproducible Benchmark Engine <https://github.com/scailfin/benchmark-engine>`_ to run benchmark workflows and maintain benchmark results.